PollyHannah/Phylogenomic-study/annotation_check/annotation_check_protocol.md

 | TSIV | PQ335173_PQ335174 | https://doi.org/10.3390/v16111663 |
 | SDDV | OM037668 | https://doi.org/10.3390/v13081617 |

-I transferred the annotations from the manually curated genomes (above) onto the remaining genomes of the same genotype if there were any (i.e. I transferred the manually curated  ISKNV annotations onto the remaining ISKNV genomes, and all the manually curated SDDV annotations onto the remaining SDDV gemomes etc.).
+I transferred the annotations from the manually curated genomes (above) onto the remaining genomes of the same genotype (if there were any).For example, I transferred the manually curated  ISKNV annotations onto the remaining ISKNV genomes, and all the manually curated SDDV annotations onto the remaining SDDV gemomes.
 Below is a table showing the genomes which I transferred annotations from/to.
 There is only one published TRBIV and TSIV genome therefore the annotations curated for these genomes were not transferred onto any other genomes.

 | Genotype or species | Annotations tranferred from (accession number) | Annotations transferred to (accession number) |
 |--------------------|------------------------------------------------|-----------------------------------------------|